Residents win prize on People's Postcode Lottery

-Residents of a Newport street have bagged a generous prize in the People's Postcode Lottery.
+Residents of a Caerphilly street have bagged a generous prize in the People's Postcode Lottery.

-Those with a lottery ticket and a NP18 3EX postcode were awarded a £1,000 win in one of the fundraising lottery's daily prize draws.
+Those with a lottery ticket and a NP11 5JW postcode were awarded a £1,000 win in one of the fundraising lottery's daily prize draws.

 Subscriptions to the postcode lottery supports a range of charities across the UK.